opreaadrian/opreaadrian.github.io/_posts/2015-01-17-npm-package-automation-with-packo.md

 ## Reasoning

-While analysing the codebase that I currently work with at the office, I advocated the idea that we should build everything as an npm package, and then just install everything with npm and we're good to go.
+While analysing the codebase that I currently work with at the office, I advocated the idea that we should rebuild/rething some of our modules as npm packages, and just install them through `npm install`.
 But given the fact that I work for a company that heavily manipulates sensitive user data, we cannot afford to have all our code published on [npmjs.com](http://npmjs.com), so we hit a roadblock.
 Fortunately, [npm](https://github.com/npm/npm) is open source, so this means that we can configure it to work with an internally-managed repository.
-With this out of the way, my thoughts went to all those tens of thousands of lines of code, and how will they fit nicely into their own modules, until I realised that for each module I'm going to have to create the folder structure, the JavaScript files, create the package.json for the module, all of these BY HAND and without having a clear view on what are the best practices.
-So I took on to investigate the way popular npm packages are structured, so I analysed the top 6 modules on [npmjs.com](http://npmjs.com) -- [browserify](https://www.npmjs.com/packages/browserify), [express](https://www.npmjs.com/packages/express), [pm2](https://www.npmjs.com/packages/pm2), [grunt-cli](https://www.npmjs.com/packages/grunt-cli), [npm](https://www.npmjs.com/packages/npm), [karma](https://www.npmjs.com/packages/karma) -- to see if I can spot patterns in their structure, and I found that this directory structure is the most commonly used:
+With this out of the way, my thoughts went to all those tens of thousands of lines of code, and how they will fit nicely into their own modules, until I realised that for each of these modules I have to create the folder structure, `touch` the JavaScript files, create the `package.json`, all of these BY HAND and without a solid understanding on what are the best practices in terms of directory structure.
+So I started to investigate the way popular npm packages are structured, and for this I took the top 6 modules on [npmjs.com](http://npmjs.com) -- [browserify](https://www.npmjs.com/packages/browserify), [express](https://www.npmjs.com/packages/express), [pm2](https://www.npmjs.com/packages/pm2), [grunt-cli](https://www.npmjs.com/packages/grunt-cli), [npm](https://www.npmjs.com/packages/npm), [karma](https://www.npmjs.com/packages/karma) -- and tried to spot patterns in their structure, and I found that the most commonly used directory structure is the following:

     module/
         bin/